-Sciatica is a combination of symptoms, such as pain, numbness, tingling, and weakness.
-These symptoms radiate down the leg along the sciatic nerve.
+Sciatica (lumbar radiculopathy) is a combination of symptoms, such as pain, numbness, tingling, and weakness.
+The symptoms of this condition radiate down the leg along the sciatic nerve.
 This nerve runs from your lower back to your feet.
-Sciatica is also known as lumbar radiculopathy.
-The nerve roots in the lower back become compressed.
+Then, the nerve roots in the lower back may become compressed.
 When irritated, the nerve sends pain into your legs.
-Other neurological symptoms can occur too though.
+Other neurological symptoms can occur too.

 Guidelines to Prevent Sciatica from a Herniated Disc